 - Since it's so fast, Bink 2 can play 4K video (3840x2160) on PCs, Sony PS4 and Xbox One - using 4 cores, it can decode a 4K frame in 4 ms on PC, and 11 ms on PS4 or Xbox!
 Using compute shaders on the GPU, it can do 4K frames in 1.4 ms on PC, and 2.3 ms on PS4!
 Crazy fast!

 - Bink 2 is built for multi-core.
 By default, it slices the screen in half and decompresses each on a separate core.
-But you can compressing using 3 or 4 slices as well for even more speed on consoles with a lot of cores, or when you are playing high resolution video (like 4K video)!
+But you can also compress using 3 or 4 slices for more speed on consoles with a lot of cores, or when you are playing high resolution video (like 4K video)!

 - Bink uses as little memory as possible.
 In some cases, up to 16 MB to 120 MB less than other codecs!
 You don't have to worry about a simple video codec hogging all your memory.
 Bink 2 uses the same total amount of memory as Bink 1 (except when doing GPU-based decoding which does use more memory).